rayzer86/tape/README.md

 ```

-#First fix a noise profile
+#First we have to make a noise profile

 we will do this by recording a few seconds at the beginning of the cassete.
 I think this profile will work for everything recorded whit this setup.